rpowis/frontend-pairing-test/README.md

 ## Tasks

 1. We would like you to create an accessible user comment form, consisting of a name and a comment section to send to a backend.
 2. We would like you to style the form to look functional.
 Up to the interviewee's discretion.
+Please be mindful of writing the CSS as if you are creating a shared component in a shared library.
 3. Using responsive web design techniques,
  - Make the inputs and button full width at mobile width (600px).
  - Decrease the font size at mobile width.